rayhanur-rahman/SLIC-Ansible/README.md

 Dependency: Python3.7

-The src/repodownloader.py will download github repositories given the repo name and user name which is given in the repoList/repo-ansible.csv directory.
-After the downloading, the script will check the crietria mentioned in the paper and if the criteria are fulfilled, the repo will be kept, otherwise the repo will be deleted.

-The src/AnsibleSmellDetector.py will take the file location (which is stored in ymlPaths directory as a cvs file) of the ansible playbooks and outputs the smell occurrence and smell types in csv format which will be stored as csv file in rq1 folder.

-Based on the output produced in the previous step, The src/rq2.py will take the csv file as input and calculate the number of smell occurrences, density, proportions and prints out the result in a table format.
+The src/RepoDownloader.py will download github repositories given the repo name and user name.
+However, you don't need to start over, the downloaded repos are already included.
+We worked with two set of repos: 1) openstack repos and 2) other repos which are available at github.
+First repos are saved at repo-openstack folder and second repos are saved at repo-github folder.
+The next steps are demonstrated for repo-github datasets.

+Next, src/YmlPathGenerator.py will generate all the paths of all the .yml files.
+You just need to set the directory location in the script.
+The output file will be saved at ymlPaths folder (ymlPaths/github.txt).

+After that, use the AnsibleSmellDetector.py to get the smell counts in each yml files.
+Just set the location of ymlPaths text file that was obtained from the very previous step (ymlPaths/github.txt).
+The output will saved on smellList folder (smellsList/github.csv).

+Finally, run the GetSmellStatistics.py, set the location of yml files (ymlPaths/github.txt) and output obtained from previous step (smellsList/github.csv) and you will see the result.